peppermatt94/pyCONDOR/README.md

 - third row is the information you want to appear in a plot legend

 From the third row on, there are the data.
 Try to be carefull to avoid missing values.

+### Radial Basis Function

+The radial basis function to use, I recommend to use *gaussian*.

+### Regularization Parameter

+When the Tikhonov regularization is performed, the weight to give to the regularization is the regularization parameter.
+0.001 is a recommended value.

+### Number of interpolation points

+The data are interpolated due to Discipline Convex Programming problem if this is not done.
+The number of interpolated points is suggested as 40.

+### Column to use

+I a file like that show above, there are a lot of data.
+You can select the dataset to use.
+The number you put is the number of the dataset in the sequence of the column, not the number of the column.
+Actually a dataset is identified by two columns.
+For instance, if in the file are presents three datasets (i.e. 7 columns: 1 column of frequency, real part of the first dataset, imaginary part of the second dataset and so on), if select 1 you select the first dataset.
+With 1:3 you select the first and second dataset, and so on.